From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Related Surveys and Selection Criteria

 \paragraph{How included papers map to our taxonomy} Included works fall into three families depending on where the interface between video dynamics and robot actions is constructed: (1) \emph{direct video--action policies}, which keep the interface implicit; (2) \emph{latent-action methods}, which route transitions through a compact learned intermediate; and (3) \emph{explicit visual interfaces}, which predict interpretable targets for a downstream controller to track.

-\paragraph{Exclusion criteria and boundary cases.} To keep the survey focused on temporal video-derived supervision, we treat as out of scope: (i) methods that rely only on static (single-image) affordances, keypoints, or segmentation cues without learning a temporal predictive model (e.g., MOKA~\citep{moka_RSS2024}, FlowBot3D~\citep{flowbot3d_RSS_2022}, KETO~\citep{keto_ICRA2020}, ReKep~\citep{ReKep_Huang_2024}); (ii) works that use pretrained visual encoders primarily as state features while learning dynamics, rewards, or policies mainly from robot interaction or action-labeled robot data (e.g., ManipulateBySeeing~\citep{ManipulateBySeeing_ICCV_2023}, GENIMA~\citep{GENIMA_CoRL_2024}); (iii) approaches that learn rewards or values from video without learning predictive models or temporal control interfaces (e.g., VIP~\citep{VIP_ICLR_2023}, LIV~\citep{LIV_ma_2023}); (iv) general video world-model or ``universal simulator'' efforts whose primary goal is action-conditioned simulation for reinforcement learning or MPC, rather than transferring action-free video priors into manipulation interfaces (e.g., UniSim~\citep{UniSim_ICRA_2024}, PointWorld~\citep{pointworld_huang2026}); and (v) large-scale vision--language--action models trained primarily on action-labeled robot demonstrations (e.g., RT-1~\citep{RT1_Brohan_2022}, RT-2~\citep{RT2_Brohan_2023}, $\pi_0$~\citep{pi0_Black_2024}), which we cite as motivating context (\S\ref{sec:intro}) but exclude because their dominant supervision signal is robot action data rather than action-free video.
-We also treat as a boundary case single-demonstration imitation systems that retarget motion from a specific human video (e.g., RSRD~\citep{RSRD_kerr2024}), as they focus on per-instance reconstruction rather than learning transferable interfaces from large-scale action-free video.
-While excluded from the core taxonomy, we occasionally reference such directions when they provide useful contrasts or help clarify the scope and design choices of in-scope methods.
+\paragraph{Exclusion criteria and boundary cases.} To keep the survey focused on temporal video-derived supervision, we treat as out of scope: (i) methods that rely only on static (single-image) affordances, keypoints, or segmentation cues without learning a temporal predictive model (e.g., MOKA~\citep{moka_RSS2024}, FlowBot3D~\citep{flowbot3d_RSS_2022}, KETO~\citep{keto_ICRA2020}, ReKep~\citep{ReKep_Huang_2024}); (ii) works that use temporal or self-supervised objectives primarily to learn visual state representations, while learning policies mainly from robot interaction or action-labeled robot data (e.g., ManipulateBySeeing~\citep{ManipulateBySeeing_ICCV_2023}, GENIMA~\citep{GENIMA_CoRL_2024}, DynaMo~\citep{DynaMo_cui2024}); (iii) approaches that learn rewards or values from video without learning predictive models or temporal control interfaces (e.g., VIP~\citep{VIP_ICLR_2023}, LIV~\citep{LIV_ma_2023}); (iv) general video world-model or ``universal simulator'' efforts whose primary goal is action-conditioned simulation for reinforcement learning or MPC, rather than transferring action-free video priors into manipulation interfaces (e.g., UniSim~\citep{UniSim_ICRA_2024}, PointWorld~\citep{pointworld_huang2026}); and (v) large-scale vision--language--action models trained primarily on action-labeled robot demonstrations (e.g., RT-1~\citep{RT1_Brohan_2022}, RT-2~\citep{RT2_Brohan_2023}, $\pi_0$~\citep{pi0_Black_2024}), which we cite as motivating context (\S\ref{sec:intro}) but exclude because their dominant supervision signal is robot action data rather than action-free video.